SiggyF/jax-vessels/README.md

 *   **High-Fidelity Bulbous Bow**: Generated via volumetric fusion of an ellipsoidal primitive and the hull body, resulting in a smooth, organic transition.
 *   **CFD-Ready Topology**: Remeshed using a uniform Voxel Grid (0.5m) to produce a structured, quad-dominant mesh ideal for `snappyHexMesh`.
 *   **Watertight**: Guaranteed manifold geometry due to the volume-to-mesh workflow.

+## Known Issues

+### Docker and Root User
+OpenFOAM v2406 refuses to load shared objects (dynamic libraries) if they were created by the root user, or if the process is running as root in certain contexts.
+- **Symptom**: `Exit code 139` (Segfault) or `cannot open shared object file`.
+- **Solution**: The Dockerfile now defaults to the `ubuntu` user.
+Ensure all OpenFOAM artifacts are owned by the non-root user.

+## Project Structure

 ### `tanker_kvlcc2_like.stl`
 **Type**: KVLCC2-like Tanker Representation